chrisgrieser/nvim-dr-lsp/README.md

 ```

 ## Formatting the components
-There are no builtin options to format the components, since formatting can already be done with most statusline plugins.
+There are no built-in options to format the components, since formatting can
+already be done with most statusline plugins.
 With l
 Lualine, for example, you can use the [`fmt` component option](https://github.com/nvim-lualine/lualine.nvim#global-options):

 ```lua